BOARD OF DIRECTORS

 Geoffrey Peers, Treasurer

 Geoff is a Chartered Professional Accountant who has spent most of his career working in the Financial Services Industry.
-For the past 12 years, he has worked at Scotiabank in Toronto and New York City and is currently a Vice President in the Internal Audit Department of Scotiabank, responsible for evaluating the effectiveness of internal controls over risk management in the Bank’s global non-retail loan portfolios.
-Before working at the Bank, Geoff worked with public accounting firms in New York and Toronto, focusing on clients in the banking, brokerage and mutual fund industries.
+For the past 12 years, he has worked at Scotiabank in Toronto and New York City and is currently a Vice President in the Internal Audit Department, responsible for audits of the Bank’s global corporate and commercial loan portfolios.
+Before working at the Bank, Geoff worked with KPMG in Toronto and PricewaterhouseCoopers in New York City, focusing on clients in the banking, brokerage and mutual fund industries.
 Geoff has been a member of the board of the Toronto Reel Asian International Film Festival, in the capacity as Treasurer, since September 2014.

 Immanuel is a bilingual criminal lawyer for Legal Aid Ontario.
 He currently works at various courthouses and locations around the city, providing support to the duty counsel program.
 Before moving to the public sector, Immanuel worked at a union-side labour and employment firm in downtown Toronto.
 He is a founding member of the Federation of Asian Canadian Lawyers, and served on their board of directors for five years.
 He joined the Board of Reel Asian in order to continue to support the arts and diversity.
 In his spare time, Immanuel plays as much tennis as he can.
 He is a fan of Fifth Generation Chinese Cinema.